ServiceInnovationLab/serviceinnovationlab.github.io/pages/devPeerReviewWorkflow.md

 PR branches need to be "up to date", and continuous integration via Travis-ci must run and pass before merging.
 New code must have tests, and minimum code coverage levels need to be met and maintained.

-Merges into the `develop` branch need only one approval to merge but give all active team members reasonable chance to review unless the change is trivial.
+Merges into the `dev` branch need only one approval to merge but give all active team members reasonable chance to review unless the change is trivial.

 The dev who proposed the PR presses the merge button on a PR once all the above passes & it is approved.
 That dev is responsible for merging in a way that does not "break the build" or cause unplanned outages.